TritonDataCenter/node-buckets-mdapi/docs/man/man1/boray.md

 * `getobject`: fetch the contents of an object by primary key
 * `delobject`: delete an object by primary key
 * `findobjects`: fetch the contents of multiple objects using a filter
-* `delmany`: delete multiple objects using a filter
-* `updatemany`: update multiple objects using a filter
-* `reindexobjects`: populate a newly-added index

 Working with remote servers:

 * `morayping`: check whether Moray is online
 * `morayversion`: check the version of a Moray server
-* `sql`: execute a SQL string on a Moray server
-* `gettokens`: fetch the list of shards from electric-moray

 The tools in this package support two modes for locating the remote Moray server on which to operate: